Pallavaram taluk

-The total area of Pallavaram is 100 km2 including Kundrathur and Mangadu Firkas forming a largest taluk.
+The total area of Pallavaram was 100 km2 including Kundrathur and Mangadu Firkas forming a largest taluk.
 Since 2019, Kundrathur and Mangadu Firkas are carved out from Pallavaram Taluk to form the new Kundrathur Taluk under Kancheepuram District.
-So, the total area of Pallavaram Taluk will shrink to 62 km2 covering Pallavaram and Pammal revenue blocks.
+So, the total area of Pallavaram Taluk was shrunk to 62 km2 covering Pallavaram and Pammal revenue blocks.

 Currently, Pallavaram Taluk will have 2 firkas: Pallavaram and Pammal revenue blocks.